|

 In terms of aesthetics, wood windows will win the battle every time.
 Typically, wood windows use an exterior cladding of aluminum or fibe glass and a real wood species ion the interior.
 Real interior wood makes for a rich and nuatural look that simply can't be beat.
 Composites, on the other hand, are a step above vinyl and fiberglass in terms of looks, but still a step below wood clad windows.

-Strength & DurabilityIn terms of strength, composite windows are probably a bit stronger than wood windows.
+Strength And DurabilityIn terms of strength, composite windows are probably a bit stronger than wood windows.
 This will really vary based on the individual manufacturer, model and series you select.
 Click to see our top picks for wood windows.

 Energy Efficiency